JL-14/winter-survival/README.md

 - The idea and concept for the programme came from me (Jorgen Lovbakke).
 - The outline of the README document has been taken from my earlier README.md from the Famous Vikings Game, published through GitHub Pages, with additional suggestions from Juliia Konovalova based on her earlier work.
-- The Winter Survival Experience scenario, items list, and expert rankings and feedback was taken from 'SURVIVAL A Simulation Game' (https://www.whiteman.af.mil/Portals/53/documents/AFD-130408-063.pdf) and 'Winter Survival Exercise or Can Science Save My Life?' (https://ed.fnal.gov/arise/guides/bio/1-Scientific%20Method/1b-WinterSurvivalExercise.pdf), and adapted for the current programme.
+- The Winter Survival Experience scenario, items list, and expert rankings and feedback was taken from ' SURVIVAL A Simulation Game ' (https://www.whiteman.af.mil/Portals/53/documents/AFD-130408-063.pdf) and ' Winter Survival Exercise or Can Science Save My Life? ' (https://ed.fnal.gov/arise/guides/bio/1-Scientific%20Method/1b-WinterSurvivalExercise.pdf), and adapted for the current programme.

 ---